Laissez Faire Leadership Style: the basics

 This often requires nurses and other health care workers to work together, something that isn’t facilitated and stimulated by the Laissez Faire leadership style.

-Considering the fact that more and more healthcare workers are retiring, it is unlikely that Laissez Faire leadership will be seen more often in the health sector.
+Considering the fact that more and more healthcare workers are retiring, it is unlikely that this leadership style will be seen more often in the health sector.

 Join the Toolshero community